 7. Excise and Customs Tax Compliance

-✅ Businesses involved in importing and exporting goods must comply with excise and customs duties.
+Businesses involved in the import and export of goods must comply with excise and customs tax regulations.

 8. Cryptocurrency and Digital Asset Tax Compliance